dankamongmen/notcurses/README.md

   // Notcurses typically prints version info in notcurses_init() and
   // performance info in notcurses_stop().
 This inhibits that output. bool suppress_banner;
-  // Notcurses does not clear the screen on startup unless thus requested to. bool clear_screen_start;
   // If non-NULL, notcurses_render() will write each rendered frame to this
   // FILE* in addition to outfp.
 This is used primarily for debugging.
   FILE* renderfp;